- When was The Louisiana Dental Association (LDA) founded?

 A: Children's Dental Health Month is every February and focuses on providing oral health education to all children despite their economic status.
 Give Kids A Smile was designed to provide education, preventive and restorative care to low-income children who do not have access to care.
 Give Kids A Smile is an annual centerpiece to National Children's Dental Health Month and is observed every year on the first Friday in February, while NCDHM is celebrated during the entire month of February.

 Q: How can I help with Give Kids A Smile Day next year?

 Q: What are some basic oral health tips I can follow to ensure my child has healthy teeth?

-A: By following these basic tips for good oral health care, you can help your children “Fight Tooth Decay 24/7!” the American Dental Association (
+A: By following these basic tips for good oral health care, you can help your children “Fight Tooth Decay 24/7!” the American Dental Association (ADA) recommends that parents:

 Switch to a small, soft toothbrush.